securefederatedai/openfl/docs/source/workflow/running_the_federation.notebook.rst

      fx.init()

-This creates a workspace directory containing default FL Plan values for your experiments, and set up a an experiment with two collaborators (the collaborators are creatively named 'one' and 'two').
+This creates a workspace directory containing default FL Plan values for your experiments, and sets up a an experiment with two collaborators (the collaborators are creatively named 'one' and 'two').

 For an experiment with more collaborators, run the following command.